 Discussing the proof of foreign law in view of less coloniality in European PIL, I would still consider another fact.
 When the judges cannot, with the collaboration of the parties, define the foreign law with certainty (within a certain period of time) and with the means at their disposal, they shall apply the law of the forum.
 It is easy to imagine that this kind of situation has a particularly negative impact on the application of customary and religious law.
 It is difficult to see how this obstacle can be overcome, other than by advocating for the setting up of support services in European state courts dedicated to researching the content of post-colonial legalities.
 This would involve not only organizing the collection of information between state courts, but also benefiting from the knowledge of anthropologists specializing in various post-colonial states, and setting up a communication network with representatives of religious and customary norms who could give expert evidence.
 In this respect, perhaps the German system appears better than the other current European state systems.
-Pending the establishment of such a system, the European state judge who applies the law of the forum by default shall hybridize its content in relation to the legality that could not be applied, or even the concerned post-colonial worldviews more generally via the “consideration” technique discussed above (Section A).
+Pending the establishment of such a system, the European state judge who applies the law of the forum by default shall hybridize its content in relation to the legality that could not be applied, or even the concerned post-colonial worldviews more generally via the “consideration” technique discussed in Section III.A.

 E. The Public Policy Exception

 Even when post-colonial state law was applicable, the European state judge set it aside when this was required by its overriding mandatory rules or public policy.
 While mandatory rules refer to a few specific provisions, public policy is a vaguer concept.
-It is to reflect the most important values and interests of the forum, but its exact content depends on each state (even within the EU) Some states give “public policy” a distinct, narrower meaning in PIL than in other branches of law, in which case they sometimes speak of “international public policy”, a notion that can refer to values considered as universally accepted.
+It is to reflect the most important values and interests of the forum, but its exact content depends on each state (even within the EU) Some states give “public policy” a distinct, narrower meaning in PIL than in other branches of law, in which case they sometimes speak of “international public policy,” a notion that can refer to values considered as universally accepted.
 The exception of public policy, when used to set aside the normally applicable foreign law (which corresponds to its negative function), can further be applied more or less restrictively.
 Especially, when the normally applicable law violates the public policy of the forum, the judge usually must verify: (i) whether additional conditions are met before using the exception, such as the sufficient proximity of the case with the forum; (ii) the fact that the application of the foreign rule in the forum (and not the foreign rule itself) violates the forum’s public policy; (iii) whether the foreign rule is considered as outdated itself in the foreign forum; or (iv) “the extent to which the person whose rights are breached autonomously decided to be exposed to the foreign law.”

 From a decolonial perspective, the overriding mandatory rules (in principle, of the forum) appear very exclusive of non-Western worldviews.
 Yet, there are only a few and they are very specific as they correspond to legal provisions, so they apply quite rarely in practice.
 Distinctively, public policy can cover legal provisions, but it is broader than that.
 It concerns principles, such as that of the equality between men and women, which can be interpreted in various ways depending on the forum concerned, and can easily evolve with the case law in the same forum.
 Therefore, the public policy exception is likely to apply more often than mandatory provisions to set aside the applicable foreign law.
 In this regard, I believe that several “less colonial” points can be made.